Game

 Animals and people move in many different ways and at many different speeds.
 When you move slowly, like a cat, your heart rate may not be as fast as it is after running, but you are improving your flexibility and balance.

 The number one thing you need to know is that your body benefits from all kinds of movement.
-Move many times and many ways each day!
+Move many times and many ways throughout the day!

 Today we are going to pretend to visit different animal habitats and explore slow, medium, and fast (low, moderate, and vigorous) animal movements.